 You’ll need the right team of people within your agency to carry your EHR implementation forward.
 This team will become your internal EHR experts and will lead ongoing tasks like creating new forms, assigning permissions for new staff members, or changing access to client records for staff entering new roles at your agency.
 Based on our vast experience with supporting EHR implementations across the country, we have a few recommendations on how to strategically share knowledge across your agency and create your own database management team.
-You can streamline your entire implementation process by giving your team members specific roles:
+One of the first ways you can streamline your entire implementation process is by giving your team members specific roles.

 Each agency partners with a dedicated Implementation Consultant with extensive experience in human services.
 Your Implementation Consultant will be your guide through your entire implementation process.
 Every week, you will review a new piece of your workflow and the corresponding EHR module.
 They will help configure the software to ensure that your EHR can capture and report on the data that your agency needs.
 After each meeting, your team will fill out a worksheet with your configuration preferences, and your Implementation Consultant will adjust the software accordingly.

 Since your agency probably runs a variety of programs, your Implementation Consultant will ask which programs you would like to implement in your EHR.
 To simplify this process, they will help you group your programs according to similarities in service planning, funding, and staffing.

 After the initial configuration, your team will check to make sure the software supports your typical data collection process.
 For each program that you implement, your team will walk through the entire lifecycle of admitting your clients, planning and documenting their services, completing assessments, and discharging clients.
 The goal of this exercise is to ensure the database is ready for your staff to train on and use in their daily work.
 This initial configuration is also a great time to take a look at your agency’s current workflows and make sure that they are still fully optimized for your staff and your clients.